syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/create-project.md

     ![CreateProjectPalette](../images/CreateBlazorProjectPalette.png)

-2. Select **Syncfusion Blazor Template Studio: Launch** and then press **Enter**.The Template Studio wizard for configuring the Syncfusion Blazor app will appear.
+2. Select **Syncfusion Blazor Template Studio: Launch** and then press **Enter**.
+The Template Studio wizard for configuring the Syncfusion Blazor app will appear.
 Provide the require Project Name and Path to create the new Syncfusion Blazor application.

     ![TemplateStudioWizard](../images/ProjectLocationName.png)